 3.1 Physicochemical Properties of Mixed Fruit Juice

-The TSS values measured across the juice samples (Table 1) ranged from 8.37 ± 0.15 (Sample B) to 13.03 ± 0.15 o Brix (Sample A).
+The physicochemical properties of mixed fruit juice are presented in Table 1.
+The TSS values measured across the juice samples ranged from 8.37 ± 0.15 (Sample B) to 13.03 ± 0.15 o Brix (Sample A).
 Sample A, with 100% pineapple, recorded the highest TSS.
 This finding aligns with reports that pineapple yields higher soluble-solid concentrations due to its naturally higher sugar content and soluble solids content (Wabali and Oghenenyerhovwo, 2024).
 The significant drop in TSS in blends with higher watermelon content (e.g., Sample B) reflects watermelon’s higher water content and lower sugar concentration compared with pineapple, resulting in dilution of soluble solids in blend formulations (Egbuta and Chima, 2022).
-The intermediate TSS values in samples C, D and E reflected graded blending effects, that is blends with 70% pineapple (C) recorded 11.67 ± 0.15, while lower pineapple proportions produced further reductions.
-This TSS values were higher than those reported by Patir et al. (2019) in their mixed fruit juice from orange, apple and mosambi.
-The TTA content in this study (0.30-0.61%) was similar to those reported by Patir et al.(2019) which ranged from 0.35 to 0.59%.
-Similar pH values were reported both in this study (3.75 to 4.16%) and Patir et al. (2019) who reported values which ranged from 4.92 to 5.01.
+The intermediate TSS values in samples C, D and E reflected graded blending effects, that is, blends with 70% pineapple (C) recorded 11.67 ± 0.15, while lower pineapple proportions produced further reductions.
+The obtained range of TSS values were higher than those reported by Patir et al. (2019) in their mixed fruit juice from orange, apple and mosambi.
+The TTA content (0.30-0.61%) and pH (3.75 to 4.16%) in this study were comparable to those reported by Patir et al. (2019) which ranged from 0.35 to 0.59% and 4.92 to 5.01 respectively.
 Sample B (50:50 pineapples: watermelon) displayed the highest pH and lowest TTA.
-This inverse relation between pH and TTA is typical in fruit-juice systems: lower pH often corresponds with greater acid concentrations (higher TTA) (Egbuta and Chima, 2022).
+This inverse relation between pH and TTA is typical in fruit-juice systems: lower pH often corresponds with higher acid concentrations (TTA) (Egbuta and Chima, 2022).
 The results underscore how blending with less acidic fruit (watermelon) raises pH and lowers acidity; similarly, beetroot inclusion influences acidity levels depending on its acid composition and buffering capacity (Jumde et al., 2015).
 The moderately acidic pH values across samples are suitable for microbial stability of juices, since acidity (typically pH ≤ 4.6) aids suppression of spoilage microorganisms (Costescu et al., 2006).
-The highest acidity in Sample A may contribute to longer shelf stability but perhaps stronger tangy flavour; blends with higher watermelon or beetroot may offer milder acidity, which could improve acceptability for some consumers.
-The vitamin C content of the juice samples in this study (Table 1) ranged from 25.40 to 43.10 mg/100 g.
+The highest acidity in Sample A may contribute to longer shelf stability but perhaps stronger tangy flavour.
+Blends with higher watermelon or beetroot may offer milder acidity, which could improve acceptability for some consumers.
+The vitamin C content of the juice samples in this study ranged from 25.40 to 43.10 mg/100 g.
 Mananga et al. reported slightly higher vitamin content values which ranged from 23.56 to 50.85 mg/100 ml.
 The high value for 100% pineapple is expected because pineapple is a rich source of vitamin C compared with watermelon and beetroot (Ivanova et al., 2019; Cook, 2009).
 The reduction in vitamin C in samples with higher watermelon and beetroot proportions corroborates blending studies where addition of lower-vitamin fruits dilutes the vitamin C content of the final product (Egbuta and Chima, 2022).
-This decline may reflect dilution of high-vitamin-C fruit by lower-vitamin-C fruits and potential losses during processing (heat, oxygen exposure) (Hounhouigan et al., 2020).
+This decline may reflect dilution of high-vitamin-C fruit by lower-vitamin-C fruits and potential losses during processing by heat and oxygen exposure (Hounhouigan et al., 2020).

-Table 1: Physicochemical Properties of mixed fruit juice from Pineapple, Watermelon and Beetroot
+Table 1: Physicochemical properties of mixed fruit juice from pineapple, watermelon and beetroot